toby-alpha/beach-rescue-drone/journal.md

 Looks pretty nice.
 The packaging ended up working pretty well.
 I'm very pleased with how everything is going, and I want to be submitting by the end of the weekend so I can start ordering all the custom parts.
 I have also added a prelim BOM to the repo.

 ### Time Spent 4 Hours (13/06/25)

+## Day 12 - Wiring Diagram

+I have attached an image in the repo.
+This isn't final yet, but is unlikley to change.
+I designed it in Adobe Illustrator.

+### Time Spent 1 Hour (14/06/25)